Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Experiments

-{\bf Unified Representation Order.} In \cref{subsec:unified}, we introduce the proposed unified representation which bridging the gap for Single Referent Scenario and comprehensive scenarios with multiple objects for LVLMs.
-As \textbf{Griffon} generate outputs in sequence to sequence manner, the relative positions of the coordinates and labels would affect the performance especially for the multi-object prediction.
-To compare the effectiveness of these two approaches, we directly train the model with the pre-training data for 1 epoch for fast validation and evaluate on the MSCOCO.
-Also, as the scoring mechanism is related with positions, we set the score of each prediction to 0.99 fairly.
-As shown in \cref{tab: order}, the label-first order surpasses the coord-first order on all metrics, with the mAP improving by +4.4\%.
-We believe the difference is due to placing the label first can provide more uncertainty, as it corresponds to multiple different objects, to increase the number of predictions and further improve the recall rate.
+In \cref{subsec:unified}, we introduce the proposed unified representation which bridges the gap between single-referent scenarios and comprehensive scenarios with multiple objects for LVLMs.
+As \textbf{Griffon} generates outputs in the sequence-to-sequence manner, the relative positions of the coordinates and labels would affect the performance, especially for the multi-objects prediction.
+To compare the effectiveness of these two formats, we directly train the model with the pre-training data for 1 epoch for fast validation and evaluate them on the MSCOCO dataset.
+As shown in \cref{tab: order}, the label-first order surpasses the coord-first order on all metrics, with the mAP improved by +4.4\%.
+We believe the difference is caused by placing the label first can provide more uncertainty, as it corresponds to multiple different objects, to increase the number of predictions and further improve the recall rate.
 Therefore, we finally utilize the label-first format in \textbf{Griffon}.